Fauzanpaimen/Visualization-PowerBI/README.md

 # 1)Anomaly Detection (POC)

-This dashboard is for proof of concept (POC) anomaly detection.
-It is designed to detect anamoly in Inspection report.
+This dashboard created to visualize output for POC anomaly detection.

 Step 1: Extract data from PDF.